Virginia governor seeks to accelerate marijuana legalization

 The governor’s amendments would allow adults 21 and up to legally possess up to one ounce (28.3 grams) of cannabis without the intent to distribute beginning July 1.
 They would also allow the home cultivation of up to four plants per household beginning July 1.

-Northam’s amendments would maintain current public safety measures that prohibit smoking marijuana while driving, smoking while driving a school bus, and possession of marijuana on school grounds.
+Northam’s amendments would maintain current public safety measures that prohibit smoking marijuana while driving, smoking while driving a school bus and possession of marijuana on school grounds.

 It will be years before legal retail sales follow.
 The bill, hundreds of pages long, lays out the complex process of creating a new state agency to oversee the marijuana marketplace, with sales beginning and regulations going into effect Jan.
 1, 2024.